Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary

-We can construct the boundary twisted AKSZ sigma model in the method of this section.
-In this example, generally, the derived Poisson bracket on $\calL$ is degenerate.
-In degenerate cases, it is difficult to express the boundary Q-structure function $S$.
-It will be a future problem.
-However the bulk and boundary theories are physically consistent because the bulk classical master equation is satisfied.
+We can construct the boundary of the twisted AKSZ sigma model by using the method in this section.
+In this example, the derived Poisson bracket on $\calL$ is generally degenerate.
+In degenerate cases, it is difficult to express concretely the boundary Q-structure function $S$.
+However, the bulk and boundary theories are physically consistent because the bulk classical master equation is satisfied.

-If $A=0$, a QP manifold is $T^*[3] T^*[2] E[1]$ and the derived Poisson bracket is nondegenerate.
-The corresponding twisted QP manifold $T^*[2] E[1]$ derives the equivalent boundary topological sigma model with a Wess-Zumino term from a three dimensional manifold $\partial X$ to the target space $T^*[2] E[1]$:
+If $A=0$, the QP manifold is $T^*[3] \calL = T^*[3] T^*[2] E[1]$, and the derived Poisson bracket is nondegenerate.
+The corresponding twisted QP manifold $T^*[2] E[1]$ produces the boundary topological sigma model with a Wess-Zumino term from a three-dimensional manifold $\partial X$ to the target space $T^*[2] E[1]$:

-This (twisted) Q-structure is also obtained by integrating out $\bbxi_i$ and $\bv_a$ in the equation (\ref{4DTSCourantSigmaModel}) by physical argument.
-This is the $H_4$-twisted Courant sigma model \cite{Hansen:2009zd}.
+This twisted Q-structure function can also be obtained by integrating out $\bbxi_i$ and $\bv_a$ in Equation (\ref{4DTSCourantSigmaModel}) by physical arguments.
+This is equivalent to the $H_4$-twisted Courant sigma model \cite{Hansen:2009zd}.

 \end{example}